 Tens of thousands of people will travel to Mexico City to visit the place where the Virgin appeared to the Mexican People.
 The holiday is a national fiesta that includes traditional music and fun attractions.
 Pilgrims bring presents to the virgin, usually bouquets of flowers while other visitors will perform dances and song for her.
 Some pilgrims walk on their knees on the stone street leading to the Basilica, asking for miracles or giving thanks to the virgin for a petition granted.

 The vigil is the night before, on December 11, in churches around Guaymas.
 The biggest celebration will be in Santuario de Guadalupe Church on Blvd.
 Plaza las Villas (turn right off Garcia Lopez after Ley.
 Click here for map).
-There are masses at 8:00pm and 10:00pm and mariachi at midnight for las mañanitas (birthday song) to the Virgin of Guadalupe.
+There are masses at 10:00am and 12:00pm and Festival Guadalupano starting at 8:00pm with a final mass at 10:00pm.
 There will be traditional food and drink at the fiesta.
+Follow their facebook page for the schedule and more info.

 In case you can’t stay up until midnight, you can watch a previous las mañanitas here …